shyambalaji27/SnapLink/README.md

 /my-project           42
 /demo                 18

-This provides basic usage information for each generated link.
+This provides basic usage information for each shortened link.

 5. QR Code Generation